 This course includes a detailed study of testacy and intestacy, preparation of wills and codicils, and fundamentals of trust and probate administration.
+Prerequisites: ENG 101 and LEG 135 or instructor approval.

-LEG 234 Title Examination Procedures I Cr.
-3
+LEG 234 Title Examination Procedures I

-This course is a study of the common law and statutory requirements related to the transfer of real property with utilization of the appropriate indices and documents in the appropriate city and county offices.
+Lec.
+3 Lab.
+0 Cr.
+3 This course is a study of the common law and statutory requirements related to the transfer of real property with utilization of the appropriate indices and documents in the appropriate city and county offices.
+Prerequisites: ENG 101 and LEG 135 or instructor approval.